composerPigeon/DocumentDatabase/README.md

         - where the pair consists of a score, which indicates how relevant the document is for the query and docuement name for that
     - if you will search for key words where none of them are present in collection, then the result will be empty and nothing will be printed
     - on the other hand if you will search for word which is present in all of the documents the score will be NaN
-    - `<keyWords>` should be a list of key words, where all have to be delimited by at least one space (there can be also commas, which are ignored)
+    - `<keyWords>` should be a list of key words, where all have to be delimited by at least one space
-        - be careful, that key word `in` will be taken as a command key word and therefor the next token will be considered as a collection name.
+        - be careful, that key word `in` will be taken as a command key word and therefore the next token will be considered as a collection name.
 This word is also present in stopWords so it isn't great idea to search for it and it is also reason why this fact is ignored

 - after each command the message about successfull result is printed out
     - for adding document that the document was created, for removing that the document was removed, ...